Casual engagement over 5 months

 The group has a commercially valuable product proposal, but are still waiting on partnerships between the distributors and technical systems to be consolidated before there is capacity to build the API’s that would see the product succeed.

-I decided what methodologies would get me closer to a useful & usable product, and then implemented them until I was confident I was solving real problems.
+I decided what methodologies would get me closer to a useful & usable product, and then implemented them until I was confident I was solving real problems in a scalable system.

 If I had the opportunity to start this project again, I would begin the user interaction phase